ChiedozieObidile/EterniKey/README.md

-# NFT-based Subscription Service with Time-lock Functionality
+# NFT-based Subscription Service with Time-lock and Cross-Chain Functionality

 ## Overview

 This project implements a decentralized, NFT-based subscription service using Clarity smart contracts on the Stacks blockchain.
-It allows content creators and service providers to offer subscription-based access to their products, with automatic time-locking functionality.
+It allows content creators and service providers to offer subscription-based access to their products, with automatic time-locking functionality and cross-chain NFT validation.

 ## Features